SESYNC-ci/sesync-ci.github.io/quickstart/_drafts/environment-modules.md

 ## Module commands

-module load
+#### module load

 The most important command to know is `module load`.
 This command loads an environment module.
 If you don't specify a version, it will load the default version which is typically the most recent stable version.
 For example,

 ```
-module load R
+module load Rcommon
 ```

-loads the most recent version of R. After running that command, you can type `R` to open an R session, or `Rscript` to run an R script.
+loads the default version of R, as well as the most common system dependencies &mdash; for example, `Rcommon` includes GDAL, GEOS, and PROJ, the three system dependencies for the `sf` package.
+After loading the module, you can type `R` to open an R session, or `Rscript` to run an R script.

 Running